 Are you still here for the long answer!!??
 Before we dive straight into the nuts and bolts of this question, lets first give some background information.
 If you do want to get straight to it, simply use the quick navigation option below.

 As an additional caveat, I would like to say that we (at Air Fryer Bro) are not qualified scientists or dietitians.
 We are simply giving our opinion based on the facts that we have discovered.
 Of course, this opinion could be wrong!
 If you have a different opinion, we would love to hear all about it in the comments section below.
 Let’s start the discussion!
 We simply want to get people thinking!

-From kids to adults and seniors, very few individuals can turn down the taste of hot fried chicken wings, yummy fish sticks and fresh French fries.
+From kids to adults and seniors, very few individuals can turn down the taste of deep fried chicken wings, yummy fish sticks, and fresh French fries.
 We fry foods because fried food simply tastes good.
 The trouble is that regularly indulging in fried delicacies could be risky for your health.
-We all know that deep fried dishes are certainly on the “naughty” list.
+We all know that deep fried dishes are certainly high on the “naughty” list.

-Most health and cooking experts treat food deep fried in oil as unhealthy, as such foods lead to a wide range of health complications.
-Obesity can lead to health conditions such as diabetes, heart attacks and arthritis.
+Most health and cooking experts treat food deep fried in oil as unhealthy, as such food can lead to a wide range of health complications.
+For example, obesity can lead to health conditions such as diabetes, heart attacks, and arthritis.
 For this reason, people who can’t stay off deep-fried treats have been looking for alternative ways to cook them.

 Enter air fryers, that allow almost oil-free frying.
 Air fryers are the culmination of modern technology combining with the culinary world.
 These relatively new kitchen gadgets have been consistently appealing to fried food lovers in recent years.
 More and more manufacturers have joined the race to develop this modern cooking technique in an effort to make fried food more healthy.